kevinyswong/kevinyswong.github.io/index.md

 think I have dealt with it.
 I worked my way back to something, not really the God of organized religion, but I worked my way back to something like a God idea.
-I'm giving it a place in my life which enables me to stand to some extent in judgement of myself, as I think I should."
+I'm giving it a place in my life which enables me to stand to some extent in judgment of myself, as I think I should."
 Fair enough.
 This answer satisfies me, and I can respect Scruton for it.
 The necessary consequence, of course, is that Scruton thinks we were both created in the image of God and that I have fallen from favor, while I think his belief in an unprovable deity ludicrous.
 No